mcginleyireland/irishbaking.github.io/_posts/2021-05-23-brownie-cheesecake-for-four.md

 ![Cake](https://irishbaking.ie/images/Deserts_For_Four/Brownie_Cheesecake/Image_3.jpg)

-More images on the brownies are here: <br> https://irishbaking.ie/brownies/deserts%20for%20two/2021/03/21/brownies/
+More images on the brownies are <a href="https://irishbaking.ie/brownies/deserts%20for%20two/2021/03/21/brownies/">here</a>.

 ![Cake](https://irishbaking.ie/images/Deserts_For_Four/Brownie_Cheesecake/Image_5.jpg)